-Market-share is quite heavily dependent on what you do with your KROs and a laser focus on your KRO strategy is essential to accelerate growth.
-Add in the secret sauce of technology and it becomes a long term sustainable advantage that you can have over competition.
+Market share is quite heavily dependent on what you do with your KROs and a laser focus on your KRO strategy is essential to accelerate growth.
+Add in the secret sauce of technology and it becomes a long-term sustainable advantage that you can have over the competition.

-Before I close this let me put out the best possible brief I’ve ever heard from a customer to his internal team struggling with adoption of tech.
+Before I close this let me put out the best possible brief I’ve ever heard from a customer to his internal team struggling with the adoption of the tech.

 ‘If you think the technology is working for us, make it work better, If you think that the technology isn’t working for us, then you need to make it work.”

 I’d urge you to appropriate the above mantra and make it your own so you have clear direction within your organization and don’t get left behind.